Live

 "California doesn't wait for disaster to unfold, we act early to protect lives and communities," Newsom said.
 "Working together with our local and federal partners, we're strengthening our ability to respond quickly and effectively in Garden Grove and across the surrounding communities and ensuring that first responders have the resources they need to keep people safe."

-An emergency declaration is a formal action that allows the federal government, through FEMA, to help state and local governments with emergency protective measures.
+An emergency declaration is a formal action that allows the federal government, through FEMA, to help state and local governments with resources and funds to help with evacuations, shelters, emergency medical services and other operations to keep the public safe.

 KABC logo